Şehzade Mustafa (son of Suleiman the Magnificent): Early life

-Mustafa was born around 6 August 1515 in Manisa to Suleiman, when he was a prince, and his concubine Mahidevran Hatun.
-Suleiman ascended the throne in 1520, after the death of his father Selim I, and his princely harem from Manisa, which included Mustafa and Mahidevran, came to reside in the Old Palace in Constantinople some weeks after his grandmother, who had arrived on December 18, 1520.
-Following the deaths of his older half-brothers, Mahmud and Murad in October 1520, Mustafa became his father's only heir.
-But in 1521, Şehzade Mehmed was born of the new and only favourite concubine of his father's reign, Hürrem Sultan, from whom further sons came in quick succession thus increasing the number of heirs.
+Mustafa was born around 1516/1517 in Manisa to Suleiman, who was then a prince, and his concubine Mahidevran Hatun.
+After Suleiman's accession to the throne in 1520 following the death of his father Selim I, Mustafa and his mother came to reside in the Old Palace in Constantinople.
+With the deaths of his older half-brothers, Mahmud and Murad in 1520, Mustafa became his father's only heir until the birth of the children of the new favorite Hürrem Sultan starting from 1521.
 Pietro Bragadin, ambassador in the early years of Suleiman's reign, reported that Mustafa was his mother’s "whole joy".
-In June–July 1530, a three week celebration was organised in Constantinople that centered around the circumcision of Mustafa, and his younger half-brothers Mehmed, and Selim.
+In June–July 1530, a three-week celebration was organised in Constantinople that centered around the circumcision of Mustafa, and his younger half-brothers Mehmed, and Selim.
 The princes were circumcised on 27 June 1530.
 The festivities ranged from displays of captured enemy items to simulated battles, featuring performances by jugglers and strongmen, as well as reenactments of recent conflicts.
 Suleiman played a crucial role, observing everything from a loggia in the Hippodrome, while Pargalı Ibrahim Pasha actively oversaw the proceedings and presented extravagant gifts to the sultan and the princes.
-He received instruction in religious fundamentals and literature, coupled with training in martial arts and horsemanship.
+Mustafa received instruction in religious fundamentals and literature, coupled with training in martial arts and horsemanship.
 He wrote poems under the pen name Muhlisi.